chianjin/PDFeXpress/README.md

 * **PDF to Images**: Convert each page to image
 * **PDF to Long Image**: Convert each page to image and merge into a long image
 * **Delete Pages**: Delete specified pages from a PDF file
+* **Add Page Numbers**: Add page numbers to a PDF file with various formatting options
 * **Edit Bookmark**: Edit the bookmark of PDF
 * **Merge Invoices**: Merge multiple Chinese invoice PDFs into one for easy printing